 The portfolio may use leverage as a tool for effective liquidity management and optimal portfolio construction through different economic cycles.
 Portfolio leverage consists of derivatives as well as short and long-term borrowing that are used for total portfolio liquidity management, asset allocation, and optimal portfolio construction purposes.
-Net portfolio leverage is managed to a maximum level of 10% of the total portfolio is leverage levels and associated risks are prudently managed and governed through internal staff committees, policy, guidelines, and periodic reporting to the board.
+Net portfolio leverage is managed to a maximum level of 10% of the total portfolio net asset value, exclusive of the leverage set forth in relevant asset class policies.
+The portfolio's leverage levels and associated risks are prudently managed and governed through internal staff committees, policy, guidelines, and periodic reporting to the board.

-3.3.4 Maximum investment
+3.3.33.3.4 Maximum investment